certtools/intelmq/docs/intelmqctl.md

 ### enable

 Ensures that the `enabled` flag in runtime.conf is not set to `false`.
-Assumume that the bot is now diabled.
+Assume that the bot is now dibbled.

 ```bash
 > intelmqctl status file-output